Satan-Claws/Satan-Claws.github.io/_pages/Research.md

 ### Chennai Mathematical Institute
 #### Research Intern

-- Working under Prof M.K.Srivas in the area of Machine Learning $\intersection$ Formal Methods.
+- Working under Prof M.K.Srivas in the area of Machine Learning $\cap$ Formal Methods.
 - Creating a new tool for safety verification of ReLU activated DNNs.
 - Studying methods to guarantee safety in Reinforcement Learning methods such as Shielding.
 - Teacher's Assistant for: